 Achieving line rate on a 40G or 100G test host requires parallel streams.
-However, using iperf3, it isn't as simple as just adding a -P flag because each iperf3 process is single-threaded, including all streams used by that iperf process for a parallel test.
+However, using iperf3, it isn't as simple as just adding a -P flag because each iperf3 process is single-threaded.
 This means all the parallel streams for one test use the same CPU core.
-If you are core limited (this is often the case for a 40G host and it's usually the case for a 100G host), adding parallel streams won't help you unless you do so by adding additional iperf3 processes which can use additional cores.
+If you are core limited, which is often the case for a 40G or 100G host, adding parallel streams won't help you unless you add additional iperf3 processes which can use additional cores.

 Note that it is not possible to do this using pscheduler to manage iperf3 tests, so this is typically better suited to lab or testbed environments.

 To run multiple iperf3 processes for a testing a high-speed host, do the following:

 Start multiple servers:

 iperf3 -s -p 5101&; iperf3 -s -p 5102&; iperf3 -s -p 5103 &

 and then run multiple clients, using the "-T" flag to label the output:

 iperf3 -c hostname -T s1 -p 5101 &;

 iperf3 -c hostname -T s2 -p 5102 &;